erikhvc/cf1-redirect-page-worker/README.md

 <img src="https://vplabs.us/redirect_page.png" alt="Custom CF One Gateway Redirect Page" width="600"/>

 1. Create a new worker and upload the worker.js code
-2. Modify the link to the logo and support info (Emailm URL and Phone) as needed:
+2. Modify the link to the logo and message as needed, countdown time can also be set here:
    ```
     <img id="logo" src="https://vplabs.us/acme_corp_logo.png">
     <h1>You Are Accessing A</h1>